 Dear Parent or Carer,

-As we start our new school year, you will notice there are many changes in how we are operating as a school.
-We are following government guidance and putting several controls in place to minimise the risk of transmission of Covid-19.
+As we return to school after the latest (and hopefully last)lockdown , we do so with the hope that better times are on the horizon.
+In the meantime, we are continuing to follow government guidance and keeping controls in place to minimise the risk of transmission of Covid-19.
 You can see a full copy of our Covid-19 risk assessment at the top of this page.
 We will regularly review our risk assessment as guidance from the government is updated.

-We have organised our school to keep children in clear and consistent ‘bubbles’; each class constitutes a bubble.
+The school will again keep children in clear and consistent ‘bubbles’; each class constitutes a bubble.
 This will help us as a school to limit the number of contacts children have with different people whilst still delivering an effective curriculum.
 We have considered the age of our children and their curriculum needs as well as the logistics of our school site in order to determine the size of our ‘bubbles’.
-Every school will have had to do this, and each school will determine the best way to do this for their school community.

-At Booker Juniors, classes will have slightly different start and end times for the school day.
+At Booker Juniors, classes have slightly different start and end times for the school day.
 Please refer to the information at the end of this letter for details.
+This applies again from 8th March 2021.

 There is also some information about what your child will need to bring with them.